bnm3k/stitch_api_example/README.md

 The following are the key design principles for this library:

-- use as few third party dependencies as possible, for example, even though we could use the `gql` library to make graphql queries, we instead opt for doing it manually.
+- Use as few third party dependencies as possible, for example, even though we could use the `gql` library to make graphql queries, we instead opt for doing it manually.
 The only third-party dependencies are [requests](https://requests.readthedocs.io/en/latest/) and [PyJWT](https://pyjwt.readthedocs.io/en/stable/)
 - keep as little state as possible within the library.
-For example, it is up to the caller to implement and provide a `TokenStore` in which the tokens are stored.
+For example, it is up to the caller to implement and provide a `User Token Store` in which the tokens are stored, and a `User Auth Requests Store`.
 This allows the caller to use their preferred solution, be it in-memory, redis or some other solution.
-Currently, the library deviates a bit from this goal a bit when it comes to authorization flows since it stores pending requests metadata, i.e. the `state` and `code_verifier` to simplify usage but in future this shall be left to the caller.
+  In-memory defaults that use dicts are provided so that one can tinker around with the SDK.
+However, for production, it is recommended that the caller implements and provides their desired store (I personally prefer sqlite)
-- if an action requires user interaction, it should be up to the caller to initiate that action.
+- If an action requires end-user interaction, it should be up to the caller to initiate that action.
 For example, redirects to stitch for authorization
-- if an action does not require user interaction, handle it within the library, for example, refreshing tokens.
+- If an action does not require end-user interaction, handle it within the library, for example, refreshing tokens.

 ## Usage